shesails1/exercise/docs.md

-This documentation describes how to use Github.
+This documentation describes how to use Github and Git.

 Note that it's written by a novice user.